 I've made plenty of other mistakes, but thankfully not many as big as the foundation.
 One fairly biggish blunder is the front porch framing.
 I knew in advance how the roof would be supported, but in my enthusiasm to frame the first level, I failed to plan ahead and accommodate the porch roof support members at the corners of the house.
 Consequently, I've got these awkward-looking posts at each end of the porch.

 On one end, there was going to be a short wing wall to form the firewood alcove, so this was a non-issue.
-As I was framing it out, I liked the look of the unclad two-bys—as did a couple of friends—so I added a few more beams to turn it into an "architectural element" (above, next to the "150").
-That said, my choice of siding may necessitate covering over the beams, as originally planned.
+As I was framing it out, I liked the look of the unclad two-bys—as did some friends—so I added more beams to turn it into an "architectural element" (above, next to the "150").

 Another goof involved the refrigerator enclosure.
 I used the wrong measurement spec for the refrigerator I chose: instead of the total depth, I used the depth without the doors.
 I realized this later on when I was comparing two models, and I had to re-frame the whole pantry end of the kitchen because, if I didn't, the oven door would be blocked by the refrigerator door.
-Everything had to be shifted to toward the breakfast bar by around four inches (before, left; after, right).
+Everything had to be shifted to toward the breakfast bar by around four inches (left, before; right, after).
 I'm just glad I caught it before the kitchen was sheetrocked.

 Even The Epiphany has issues.
 I was in such a rush to finish it that I forgot to install a barrier on the underside to protect the floor insulation, which could only have been done while it was under construction—the floor is too close to the ground to get under it and apply one after the fact.
 Consequently the insulation is shredding and falling out.